Rotation Talk

 - Be sure to practice your presentation and look at your data with others in advance of the talk.

-- Current second-year students typically coordinate practice talks.
+- Current third-year students typically coordinate practice talks.